min2ha/ukwa-site/content/target/46260/index.en.md

   "subject": "Brexit"
 }

-# Guaridan, The: Little sympathy for Unilever in town where Marmite is made

 People in Burton upon Trent, where the world’s supply of Marmite is made, say Brexit is just an excuse to raise prices.